purva2906/hack-o-uplift/README.md

 As the doctor submits this form, a downloadable copy of the prescription is available.

 ## Installation
-No special commands needed; any code editor that can run HTML, CSS and PFP will be able to execute this file.
+No special commands needed; any code editor that can run HTML, CSS and PHP will be able to execute this file.

 ## Authors and Contributors
 [Ovee Jawdekar](https://www.github.com/oveee) ,